thecodeassassin/influxdb.com/content/docs/v0.9/administration/administration.md

 - Delete measurements and series
 - Create and delete continuous queries

-_Note: When authentication is enabled, only admin users can execute the commands listed on this page.
+_Note: When authentication is enabled, only admin users can execute most of the commands listed on this page.
 See the documentation on [authentication](authentication.html) and [authorization](authorization.html) for more information._

 The commands listed below can be executed by sending the command to the HTTP API `/query` endpoint as the URL parameter `q`.
 For example, using `curl`,